luki/move-player-cl/README.md

-# Player Move in Terminal
+# Move Player

 ## Summary
-A project in order to practice making terminal games using Haskell.
+A project in order to practice making command line games using Haskell.

 ## Notice
 This project is nearly identical to Justin's code (see _Resources_).
 I've